DamonCharlesRoberts/damonroberts/content/home/skills.md

   icon = "r-project"
   icon_pack = "fab"
   name = "R"
-  description = "Used in most research projects and beggining to develop some R packages (see my software page)."
+  description = "Primary tool used for research.
+Also currently maintaining an R package that I built (see ScrapeCongress)."

 [[feature]]
   icon = "chart-line"